 During economic recessions, while companies reduce their activity and ask for fewer business loans, they’ll still need to finance their invoices.
 Larger companies usually ask for longer payment terms, so the need for invoice financing is even higher.

 I’ve only become interested in Investly after I bought some of their shares issued on Seedrs during their 2018 crowdfunding campaign.
 Since I had equity in the company, I needed to check out how their product works.

-The thing I like most at Investly is their full transparency.
+The thing I like most about Investly is its full transparency.
 Most p2p lending platforms make public only their efforts to attract new investors.
-Investly equally needs to attract companies (borrowers) and to do so they’re fully transparent about their pricing model and fees, conditions and recovery processes.
+Investly equally needs to attract companies (borrowers) and to do so they’re fully transparent about their pricing model and fees, conditions, and recovery processes.

 They do have a referral program, but it offers incentives not for attracting new investors, but for attracting companies that need to finance their invoices.
 It’s the only p2p lending platform I’ve seen do this.

 Check out Investly's website and learn more about themVisit Investly

 Twino lets you invest in unsecured consumer and property-backed loans from Latvia, Poland, Russia, Kazakhstan, and Vietnam.Read More